PedroBarcha/music2hologram/README.md

 The user should put the pyramid on the center of these displays, in order to get a hologram simulation.

+The app is still under development.
 Currently the app is capable of providing music visualization effects, but they are still not properly displayed for being used along with the pyramid.

 # Demo

 ![Alt text](http://res.cloudinary.com/dvkxfgprc/image/upload/c_scale,w_440/v1511430406/giphy_8_ww3jdz.gif)

 Example of one of the available audio visualization forms

 ![Alt text](https://www.instructables.com/files/deriv/FCA/4OIV/IFMRLF26/FCA4OIVIFMRLF26.ANIMATED.LARGE.gif)